alessandrolonardoni/ADM-Homework2024/README.md

 - `scripts.py`: This file contains the complete solution to the two problems assigned.

-- `submissions_hackerrank`: This file contains the PDF printout of the submissions made on HackerRank.
+- `submissions_hackerrank.pdf`: This file contains the PDF printout of the submissions made on HackerRank.